Insights

 Field label phone number

-Don’t replace field labels with placeholder text.
+Don’t replace field labels with placeholder text

 Placeholder text within a form field should never replace the field label itself.
 Utilize both (shown below), or only use a field label.